Mikejo5000/vsts-docs-pr/docs/build-release/targets/azure-webapp.md

 ## Deploying to a virtual application

-By default, you deployment happens to the root application in the Azure web app.
+By default, your deployment happens to the root application in the Azure web app.
 You can deploy to a specific virtual application using the following:

 ```yaml
 - task: AzureRmWebAppDeployment@3